soterolab/curso-analise-dados/README.md

 # python-data-analysis
-Repository for learning of data analysis with python and library Pandas.
+Repository for learning data analysis with python and Pandas library.